by Johnathan Karch

 Bowfishing Can Be Fun and Rewarding

-Bowfishing is fun for all ages.
+Bow fishing is fun for all ages.
 It is a sport that can be enjoyed by the beginner looking for more of a challenge than targets (and more fun) to shoot, to the die-hard bowhunter that loves to have the bow in their hands all-year round.
-Using the same bow as for shooting targets or bow hunting, an archer can be set up to bow fish in quick order.
+Using the same bow as for shooting targets or bow hunting, an archer can be set up for bow fishing in quick order.

 The bowfishing reel and arrow are the only gear requirements (however, many states/provinces require a fishing license, check your local regulations) needed to get you on the water chasing fish.
 Each of these pieces of gear requires a bit of focus.
 For now we’ll be covering the bowfishing arrow.